miromanestar/jQuery-Youtube-Playlist-Gallery/README.md

 # jQuery-Youtube-Playlist-Gallery
 A HTML/JS/CSS paginated youtube playlist gallery with jQuery and fancybox!
 Also has built in search capability!

+The script tag for yt-gallery.js has several attributes: searchEnabled is true/false, if false also disables the search cache to reduce API requests columns can be 1, 2, or 3 (It will remain responsive regardless) playlistID is the youtube playlist ID resultsPerPage has a limit of 50 as per the youtube API

 Visit my github page for a live demo: https://miromanestar.github.io/jQuery-Youtube-Playlist-Gallery/

 **Dependencies**